sajjadGG/book-python/basics/about/ide.rst

 About IDE Spellchecker
 ----------------------
-* Assignment name: About IDE Spellchecker
+* Assignment: About IDE Spellchecker
-* Complexity level: easy
+* Complexity: easy
 * Lines of code to write: 0 lines
 * Estimated time of completion: 5 min
 * Solution: TODO